grz0zrg/wui/README.md

 <a name="rangeslider"></a>
 ### RangeSlider ###

-Range slider widget can be horizontal or vertical, have a negative/positive range, the value can be changed with the mouse wheel or by moving the hook point by dragging or by clicking on the slider bar, a double click on the slider will reset the value to its default value, the value also appear as an input which perform automatically all sanity check and will indicate if the value is correct or not (red)
+Range slider widget can be horizontal or vertical, can be user configurable (step, min, max etc options can be set by the user as he want it), have a negative/positive range, the value can be changed with the mouse wheel or by moving the hook point by dragging or by clicking on the slider bar, a double click on the slider will reset the value to its default value, the value also appear as an input which perform automatically all sanity check and will indicate if the value is correct or not (red)

 <br/>*Method*: